cgiff9/automata/dfa/README.txt

 may not contain any comments.
 Blank lines are ignored.

 The supplied machine file must follow a specific format.
-For instance, the file "oddNumberZeroes.txt" may contain:
+For instance, the file "auto_oddNumberZeroes.txt"
+contains:

 [0] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0
 [1] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1